Learn to Hunt

 Aquatic insects, crustaceans, crayfish, and fish

 Spotted Bass are common in the southern latitudes of this continent, and are not a native species in Iowa.
 This species was introduced into the Middle Raccoon River and Whitebreast Creek in 1963 from fingerling produced at the Lake Wapello hatchery.
 It is possible they still live in these two streams, but there have been no recent identifications.
 In 1969 and 1970 Spotted Bass fingerlings were stocked into Lake Macbride where they have established populations that are reproducing.
-Spotted Bass have been recently collected in Coralville Reservoir, and they probably exist in the Iowa River near the reservoir.
+Spotted Bass have been recently collected in Coralville Reservoir, and they probably live in the Iowa River near the reservoir.

 Habits of the Spotted Bass are similar to those of Smallmouth Bass, except more secretive.
 Spotted Bass spawn mainly in river tributaries and along rocky edges in lakes.
-They prefer rocky habitat for nest building, which are quite small in size, less than one-third the size of other Black Bass nests.
+They prefer rocky habitat for nest building, which are fairly small, less than one-third the size of other Black Bass nests.
 Deposition and the development of eggs is comparable to that of smallmouth at about the same temperature.
 Sac fry schools leave the nest in 8-9 days and the male is quiet, attentive and protective.

 Growth of Spotted Bass is nearly equal that of Largemouth Bass, but after the first year of life, growth rate becomes slightly less than Largemouth Bass in Iowa.
 Spotted bass in Lake Macbride reach about 3 3/4-inches in the first year, 7-inches by the end of the second year, 10-inches in the third year and 12-inches in the fourth year.
 Maximum weight of this species in Iowa is about 3 pounds.